 It’s disappointing when you find that your pup has peed on his bed.
 This shouldn’t stress you since you should know that this happens a lot.

-It’s common for dogs to pee as a means of marking their territory, however, if the behaviour persists, then it could be a sign that he isn’t adequately trained, you are not taking him out frequently, he is sick, or he is anxious.
+It’s common for dogs to pee as a means of marking their territory.
+However, if the behavior persists, it could be a sign that he isn’t adequately trained, you are not taking him out frequently, he is sick or anxious.
 You should be calm and know that there are several solutions to this problem.

-Your pup might be sick, and the vet can determine whether he is suffering from kidney disease, incontinence, hormone-responsive urinary incontinence, arthritis and joint problems, emotional responses, UTIs, inadequate house training, or whether its a marking disorder.
+Your pup might be sick, and the vet can determine whether he is suffering from kidney disease, incontinence, hormone-responsive urinary incontinence, arthritis, joint problems, emotional responses, UTIs, and inadequate house training, or whether it’s a marking disorder.
 Besides, he might be dealing with serious issues such as cancer or parasites that might have infested the urinary tract.
 The vet will prescribe medication and recommend ways that will help reduce inadequate peeing.

 Provide House Training

 Your pup needs to understand that you need him to pee outside and not indoors.
 Walk your dog outside after meals, when they wake up, and before you sleep.
 Besides, you should prioritize your dog’s emotional state.
-If he is prone to separation anxiety, canine experts at HoundJunkie would advise you to efficiently train that out of their system and once the dog understands that it’s inappropriate to urinate, it is less likely to be repeated in future.
+If he is prone to separation anxiety, canine experts at HoundJunkie would advise you to train that out of their system efficiently.
+Once the dog understands that it’s inappropriate to urinate, it is less likely to be repeated in the future.

 Air & Wash the Bedding

-You can remove the bedding immediately when they pee and clean it, you can apply an enzymatic cleaner or use baking soda to deodorize the bedding.
+You can remove the bedding immediately when they pee and clean it.
+You can apply an enzymatic cleaner or use baking soda to deodorize the bedding.
 You can also look for absorbent material and place it on the dog’s bed to contain their pee.

 The chances are high that your pup urinates on the bed since the crate is too big; hence they allocate one corner for peeing.
 Ensure that the crate is large enough to allow turning but don’t provide too much space.